abranjan401/TheLedger/README.md

 <h3>here the user is directly directed to the article by clicking on the link!</h3>
 <img width="200" height="438" alt="article" src="https://github.com/user-attachments/assets/872e2189-1f88-450f-ba99-2d2c8eb18df6" />

-<video src="https://drive.google.com/file/d/1SyTNQYFg6B33r4hvo0vgjzwsrsKe6qFi/view?usp=sharing" controls></video>

----

-<h1>Summary</h1>
-<h2>Core Requirements Met:</h2>
-- API Integration: Fetches current and global news headlines based on user search queries from the News API.
-(Data from an API endpoint, Service Class)
-- Reusable UI: Employs a ForEach loop and the dedicated ArticleRowView for efficient list rendering.
-(ForEach with reusable subviews)
-- State Management: Utilizes @State (for managing the article list) and @Binding (for passing mutable analysis data to rows) to maintain local user ratings.
-- User Input Components: Includes multiple user inputs: TextField (search input), Picker (for Bias), and Stepper (for Emotional Tone).
-(2+ unique user input components)

-<h2>Other Fun Things!</h2>
-- Full Article Access: Article titles are wrapped in a SwiftUI Link to immediately open the source URL in the user's external web browser.
-- Home State Reset: The dedicated "Home" button quickly clears the search results and resets the input field.

 ---